 When you go to the paint store, you will see many different types of colors, types, and finishes that might be confusing at first.

-So, it is not surprising that semi-gloss is one of the most popular types of finishes for paints you can find.
+It’s not surprising that semi-gloss (between high gloss and matte) is one of the most popular types of finishes for paints you can find.

 Semi-gloss strikes the balance of being easy to clean while not being so reflective that it is unattractive or overwhelming.

-In other words, when it doubts most people choose semi-gloss and they are happy with the results.
+In other words, when it’s doubtful most people choose semi-gloss and they are happy with the results.

 However, many semi-gloss paints are confused with a type of paint finish known as satin.